kannibalox/PTPAPI/README.md

 See `ptp-reseed -h` for more information

+#### guessit

+By default the script looks for exact matches against file names and sizes.
+If you'd like the name matching to be less strict, you can install the guessit library (`pip install guessit`), and if the filename search fails, the script will attempt to parse the movie name out of the file and search by that.

 ### `ptp-bookmarks`

 *This script will attempt to remove all snatched bookmarks.
 You have been warned.*